 And with SMART goals comes a SMART goals template.
 So, how do you write according to this template?

-How to Write Smart Goals Using a SMART Goals Template
+How to Use a SMART Goal Template

 For every idea or desire to come to fruition, it needs a plan in place to make it happen.
 And to get started on a plan, you need to set a goal for it.